Year

 Work was delayed on the east tunnel through lack of money until 1974 when the European Economic Community (now the EU) provided cash for the project.

-The 2.87km long Queen Elizabeth 2 bridge has 2 steel and concrete masts 84m tall.
+The 2.87km long QEII Bridge has two steel and concrete masts that are 84m tall.
 The bridge's deck (roadway) hangs from 56 pairs of cables strung from the masts.

 Engineers sank the 85,000 tonne caissons into place and filled them with concrete as part of the bridge's permanent structure.